SiriusSergio/SiriusSergio/README.md

 - 🌱 I’m currently learning Marketing Analysis
 - 💞️ I’m looking to collaborate on personal projects of any kind
-- 📫 You can reach me by email at davydyuksergey@yandex.ru
+- 📫 You can reach me out via email at davydyuksergey@yandex.ru
 - 🌏 C2 English level

 <div id='header' aligh='center'>